Published on 26. March 2026

 A framework for societal development

-The FYP is not a rigid control instrument and does not contain any specific actions.
-Instead, it provides a framework to guide the response to public concerns and expectations, while signaling economic stability and resilience to businesses and markets.
-The objectives are then realized through individual implementation measures.
+The FYP is not a rigid control instrument but includes both strategic objectives and indicative targets, complemented by binding targets in selected areas (e.g., environment and energy).
+It provides a framework to guide responses to public concerns and expectations, while signalling economic stability and resilience to businesses and markets.
+The objectives are realized through a mix of central planning tools, sectoral programs, and local-level execution mechanisms.

-The recommendations demonstrate a commitment to maintaining existing policies and highlight the importance of high-quality growth, technological independence, a resilient domestic market and national security.
-The pillars of the 15th FYP are therefore to:
+The new FYP demonstrates a commitment to maintaining existing policies and highlights the importance of high-quality growth, technological independence, a resilient domestic market, and national security, with a stronger emphasis on risk prevention and security across economic, technological, and supply-chain domains.

 • strengthen China’s manufacturing base and industrial supply chains